autowarefoundation/autoware-documentation/docs/design/autoware-interfaces/ad-api/features/diagnostics.md

 The diagnostics data has static and dynamic parts, so the API provides these separately for efficiency.
 Below is an example of a message that corresponds to the above diagram.
 The static part of the diagnostic is published only once as the DiagGraphStruct that contains nodes, diags, and links.
-The links specify dependencies between nodes and nodes/diags by index into an array of them.
+The links specify dependencies between nodes by index into an array of them.
-Note that the index for diags is offset by the size of the nodes.
 The dynamic part of the diagnostic is published periodically as DiagGraphStatus.
 The status has nodes and diags of the same length as the struct, with the same index representing the same functional unit.